 There are also hundreds of IAGD Members around the world that would be happy to assist you.
 Find one near you and get in touch with them [www.theiagd.org/iagd-members]!

 Advice for Students with Disabilities

-Gina Ceylan, University of Missouri
+Gina Ceylan, College of Charleston

 - It is absolutely essential to maintain a POSITIVE attitude.

 - Be perceptive.
 Pay attention to what’s happening, and be a part of it.

 - Figure out what you really appreciate, and get into it.

 - Find what accommodations work and don’t work for you.
 This is all about trial and error.
 Don’t be afraid to admit that something doesn’t work well.